nuniz/speech-audio-ml-interview/README.md

 ## Sound <a name="sound"></a>

-* Explain the concept of sound intensity and how it is measured using acoustic instruments.
+* Explain the concept of sound intensity and how it is measured.
-* How do you convert sound pressure measurements from dB SPL to pascals (Pa), and vice versa?
+* How do you convert sound pressure from dB SPL to pascals (Pa)?
-* Discuss the difference between dB SPL and dB(A) scales
+* Discuss the difference between dB SPL and dB(A) scales.
-* What are the main factors affecting the frequency spectrum of a sound signal, and how can Fourier analysis be used to analyze it?
-* How does the density and elasticity of a medium influence the speed of sound propagation?
+* How does the density and elasticity of a medium influence the speed of sound?

 ## Reverberation <a name="reverb"></a>

-* Discuss the concept of reverberation and its implications in room acoustics
+* Discuss the concept of reverberation and its implications in room acoustics.
-* What methods are used to measure reverberation, specifically in terms of determining the RT60?
+* What methods are used to measure reverberation (RT60)?

 ## Filter Design <a name="filter"></a>

-* Define acoustic impedance and discuss its significance in the context of acoustic wave transmission through different mediums.
+* Define acoustic impedance.
 * Describe the operation of an acoustic resonator and its applications in filtering or amplifying specific frequency components of a sound signal.
-* What are the main types of acoustic materials used for sound absorption, and how do their properties affect sound absorption coefficients?
+* What are the main types of acoustic materials used for sound absorption?

 # Electronics <a name="electronics"></a>

 * What factors would you consider when selecting a microphone for a specific application?
-* Describe the process of converting analog acoustic signals captured by a microphone into digital data for further processing and storage.
+* Describe the process of converting analog acoustic signals captured by a microphone into digital data.
 * What is the role of an Anti-Aliasing filter?
 * Explain the concept of microphone sensitivity and how it is measured.
 * Explain the digital protocols used in microphones, such as I2S (Inter-IC Sound) and PCM (Pulse Code Modulation)?
 * How do you calibrate electronic equipment used for acoustic measurements?
-* How do you analyze the frequency response of a microphone or audio system using electronic measurements?
+* How do you analyze the frequency response of a microphone?

 # Signal Processing <a name="signal_processing"></a>

 ## Digital Filtering <a name="digital_filter"></a>

-* Explain the concept of time-domain and frequency-domain analysis in acoustic signal processing and discuss their respective advantages and limitations.
 * Discuss the applications of LPF, BPF, HPF in practical scenarios.
 * What are the key differences between Finite Impulse Response (FIR) and Infinite Impulse Response (IIR) filters?
 * Explain the usage and significance of the filtfilt function.
-* How can zero-phase filtering be implemented, and what advantages does it offer in signal processing tasks?
+* How can zero-phase filtering be implemented, and what advantages does it offer?
 * What are the various methods for testing the stability of digital filters?

 ## Feature Extraction <a name="features"></a>

 * What is energy in the context of speech signals, and how is it computed?
-* Could you explain the concept of zero-crossing rate in speech signals and how it is calculated?
+* Explain the concept of zero-crossing rate.
 * What methods are commonly used to estimate the fundamental frequency (pitch) of a speech signal?
 * What is linear predictive coding (LPC), and how does it represent speech signals?

 ## Localization <a name="localization"></a>

-* How does the GCC PHAT algorithm differ from other cross-correlation techniques, and what specific challenges does it address in tasks like sound source localization?
+* How does the GCC PHAT algorithm differ from cross-correlation?
 * Explain the computational complexity of GCC PHAT-based sound source localization algorithms and any strategies used to mitigate it in real-time systems?

 ## Audio Transforms <a name="audio_transforms"></a>